Skip to Main Content

-Closing for the Tax Credit Program resyndication is expected to occur in June 2025.
-The renovation are expected to begin in July 2025 with initial mobilization by the contractor and are expected to be completed at the end of 2027.
-Contractors will be arriving on site at approximately 7:00 AM Monday through Friday and work take place from 8:00 AM to 5:00 PM daily.
+The closing for the Tax Credit Program resyndication is expected to occur in June 2026 with renovations beginning in July 2026.
+When renovations begin, contractors will be arriving on site at approximately 7:00 AM Monday through Friday and work will take place from 8:00 AM to 5:00 PM daily.

 Leonard Stewart